byomart/time-series/electricity_consumption/README.md

-Trabajo futuro:
+Future work:
-- Crear y hacer uso de un conjunto de validación.
+- Create and make use of a validation set.
-- Encontrar el numero de épocas óptimo mediante técnicas de regularización tales como 'Early Stopping'.
+- Find the optimal number of epochs using regularization techniques such as 'Early Stopping'.